Bachelor of Science in Respiratory Care

 Bachelor of Science in Respiratory Care Program

 This program provides an excellent career opportunity to join one of the fastest growing professions in healthcare.
 Prospective students do not need any healthcare experience to be considered.
-The professional phase includes 1,100 hours of in-hospital clinical practice.
+The professional phase includes 1,100 hours of in-hospital clinical practice and prepares graduates to enter the profession as skilled, highly sought clinicians.
 Additional elective coursework in management and education may be taken by students interested in these areas.

 Upon completion of the program, graduates are eligible to sit for the national board examinations in respiratory care as well as apply for state license.
 Our graduates are recognized for their clinical excellence and patient advocacy.